biandoucheng/bd-py-cmd/README.md

 3. Fix Bugs
-    Fix the issue of execution errors caused by the 'None' parameter in the run dictionary and optimize information output `
+    Fix the issue of execution errors caused by the 'None' parameter in the run dictionary and optimize information output

+2023.06.14
+1. Support direct execution of methods when querying command executable methods Enter the '.' symbol to exit the help prompt
+    Enter '/' to executable the selected method of the selected command
+2. Fix Bug
+    Fix 'm' parameter error in command method help
+`